smascaro/cbr_mdb/README.md

 # cbr_mdb
-Design and implement a multimedia database system for the chosen subject area.
+Design and implement a multimedia database system for an online playlist manager.
+Save your favorite songs, create playlists and export them.
 ## Usage:
 1. In file **init.sql**
   1.1.
 Run directory creation scripts as sysdba